Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 Clemson Stats and Trends

-- Clemson's games this season have gone over the total in one out of six opportunities (16.7%).
+- Clemson's games this year have gone over the total in one out of six opportunities (16.7%).

-- When Clemson puts up more than 20.0 points, it is 0-2 against the spread and 1-1 overall.
+- Clemson is 0-2 against the spread and 1-1 overall when the team notches more than 20 points.

-- When Clemson piles up more than 319.3 yards, the team is 0-2 against the spread and 2-0 overall.
+- In games that Clemson amasses over 319.3 yards, the team is 0-2 against the spread and 2-0 overall.

-- The Tigers have six giveaways this season, while the Panthers have nine takeaways .
+- This season the Tigers have six turnovers, three fewer than the Panthers have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.